An image laden with fruits and vegetables representing biotin for energy.

 Ever heard someone rave about biotin for an energy boost?
 While biotin is definitely linked to energy production, it might not be the magic bullet some claim it to be.
 So, what’s the real story behind biotin for energy?

-Biotin is a B-vitamin, and like all B vitamins, it plays a crucial role in converting food into energy.
+Biotin is a B-vitaminB‑complex for metabolism is crucial when it comes to converting food into energy.
 But biotin has some unique functions that make it especially important for maintaining your pep.

 How Biotin Energizes Your Body